-For a summary of the final rule, please see the abstract description of the document in Docket Number BLM-2025-0016 on www.regulations.gov.
+For a summary of the final rule, please see the abstract description of the document in Docket Number BLM-2025-0018 on www.regulations.gov.

-SUPPLEMENTARY INFORMATION: The Department's regulations implementing the Geothermal Steam Act of 1970, 30 U.S.C.
-1001-1028, are contained in 43 CFR parts 3200 and 3280.
+SUPPLEMENTARY INFORMATION: The U.S. Department of the Interior's

+(Department) regulations implementing the Geothermal Steam Act of 1970, 30 U.S.C.
+1001-1028, are contained in 43 CFR part 3200.
 These regulations manage the use of the public lands and the Federal mineral estate for geothermal resources leasing and development under the Geothermal Steam Act.
-Upon reviewing these regulations, the Department of the Interior (Department) has determined that certain regulations should be rescinded.
-Within the part 3200 regulations, §§ 3200.7 and 3200.8 each contain provisions that are outdated or no longer relevant because: (1) the timeframe for deciding whether to convert an existing lease to the 2007 regulations has expired; and (2) there are no longer any pending lease applications that were submitted before enactment of the Energy Policy Act in 2005.
+Upon reviewing these regulations, the Department has determined that §§ 3212.18 through 3212.24 should be rescinded in their entirety because the royalty reduction program to which they refer has expired.
+The deadline of August 7, 2011, has expired.
+These provisions are therefore obsolete and no longer in use.